Aurelius7309/SixSuits/readme.md

 # SixSuits Balatro Mod

 ## Description
 This mod adds two new suits to the game: Stars and Moons.
 They work with any deck and can be toggled before starting a game, but they are not currently compatible with challenges.
+The new hand type Spectrum (5 cards of different suits) is introduced, including composite hands with Full Houses, Straights, and Five of a Kind.
+Spectrums are not affected by Four Fingers.
 Art by CrimsonHeart.

 ## How to run
 This mod requires the [Steamodded Mod loader](https://github.com/Steamopollys/Steamodded) at version 0.6.0 or higher.
 To install, download the zip file of the newest release and unzip it in the `C:\Users\USER\AppData\Roaming\Balatro\Mods` directory.
 Launch the game, and you should be good to go!